Hello, Good-bye: Main characters

 May Yukishiro is one of the heroines in the story, and the first to be met by Kaito.
-She is a sweet, kind and sometimes a rather clumsy girl, but tends to be slow at times, this is due to her innocent and caring nature.
-In the beginning May is willing to help Kaito as much as she can, since she is always kind and helpful, especially to uncivilized people.
-She is oblivious to many things making her a naive person.
+She is a sweet, kind, and sometimes rather clumsy girl, but tends to be slow at times.
+This is due to her innocent and caring nature.
+In the beginning, May is willing to help Kaito as much as she can, since she is always kind and helpful, especially to uncivilized people.
+She is oblivious to many things, making her a naive person.
 May is very calm and reserved most of the time.
 Taking care of flowers seems to be one of her hobbies, as she is first seen by Kaito looking after lilies blooming on a hill.
 Her route in the game focuses on unraveling the truth about Kaito.
-She is affiliated with The United Provinces of Japan and her related arcana is The Empress.
+She is affiliated with The United Provinces of Japan, and her related arcana is The Empress.